NotAShelf/nyx/README.md

 > I am not a NixOS _expert_.
 I am a NixOS _user_.

 You _probably_ do not want to copy or base your config off of this repository.
 It is simply my NixOS configuration, built around my personal use cases and interests, containing many abstractions that you will need to figure out.
-If you do have a question, do feel free to ask.
-I will do my absolute best to answer it as the circumstances (mainly my own knowledge) allow, however, do not expect "support" and definitely do not assume this configuration to be following best practices.
+If you do have a question, do feel free to ask and I will do my absolute best to answer them as the circumstances (mainly my own knowledge) allow, however, do not expect "support" and definitely do not assume this configuration to be following best practices.

-Dissect the configurations all you want, take what you need and if you find yourself to be excelling somewhere I lack, do feel free to contribute to my atrocities against NixOS and everything it stands for.
+Do dissect the configurations all you want, take what you need and if you find yourself to be excelling somewhere I lack, do feel free to contribute to my atrocities against NixOS and everything it stands for.
 Would be appreciated.